kndehh/Panny-AI/README.md

 #### Client Setup:

-1. Navigate to the `forntEnd` directory:
+1. Navigate to the `FrontEnd` directory:
    ```bash
    cd frontEnd
    ```